 Too much vitamin C: Is it harmful?

-Vitamin C is a water-soluble vitamin that supports normal growth and development and helps your body absorb iron.
-Because your body doesn't produce or store vitamin C, it's important to include vitamin C in your diet.
+Vitamin C (ascorbic acid) is a water-soluble vitamin that supports growth and development.
+It also helps your body absorb iron.
+Because your body doesn't make or store vitamin C, it's important to include vitamin C in your diet.

-- Abdominal cramps
+- Stomach (abdominal) cramps